Exploring Brazil Mega City: My First Time in São Paulo 🇧🇷

 Lunch at a Mall Food Court: Sushi and Brazilian Classics 🍣🍛

-After exploring Avenida Paulista, we ducked into a massive shopping mall looking for a food court.
-I indulged in some Japanese food inspired by our visit to Liberdade — tamaki cones filled with salmon, cream cheese, and ginger, with one version featuring fried seaweed and teriyaki sauce.
-Funky C went for a traditional Brazilian meal with rice, beans, fish, salad, mashed potatoes, and farofa.
+After spending time on Avenida Paulista, we went into a big shopping mall to find a food court.
+I had some Japanese food because our trip to Liberdade made me want it.
+I got tamaki cones with salmon, cream cheese, and ginger.
+One of them had fried seaweed and teriyaki sauce on it.
+Funky C chose a classic Brazilian dish.
+It came with rice, beans, fish, salad, mashed potatoes, and farofa.

 São Paulo Museum of Art: A Cultural Treasure Trove 🖼️